 What’s Happening Now

 It’s summer at Greenview, the season of abundance!

 The meadow, wetlands, and woods are home to a huge variety of trees, grasses, and flowers, and animals that live among them.
 Enjoy an ever-changing display as you explore!

 Watch for these seasonal highlights along the trails:

-In the meadow – a parade of wildflowers coming into bloom, including bright orange butterfly weed, yellow and brown black-eyed susan, and fuzzy white mountain mint.
+In the meadow and in the demonstration pollinator garden – a parade of wildflowers coming into bloom, including bright orange butterfly weed, yellow and brown black-eyed susan, and fuzzy white mountain mint.